nwjs/node/doc/api/stream.md

 * `encoding` {string} Encoding of string chunks.
 Must be a valid `Buffer` encoding, such as `'utf8'` or `'ascii'`.

-Passing `chunk` as `null` signals the end of the stream (EOF), after which no more data can be written.
+Passing `chunk` as `null` signals the end of the stream (EOF) and behaves the same as `readable.push(null)`, after which no more data can be written.
+The EOF signal is put at the end of the buffer and any buffered data will still be flushed.

 The `readable.unshift()` method pushes a chunk of data back into the internal buffer.
 This is useful in certain situations where a stream is being consumed by